 You also need to provide a site plan showing:

-any structures that could affect water flow, eg bridges, embankments
+- any structures that could affect water flow, for example bridges, embankments

 You need to provide a survey showing: